 - Have a critical mass of remotes at the company to put everyone on the same playing field.

-- Even better: have multiple remote executives.
+- Even better: have remote executives.
 It demonstrates commitment to a hybrid remote culture, and gives leadership more empathy for other remote employees.

-Don’t: skimp on facetime
+Don’t: skimp on face time

-We know that it’s standard for companies to bring their entire teams together only once or twice per year.
+We know that it’s standard for companies to bring their entire teams together once or twice per year.
 For us, once or twice per year doesn’t cut it.
 We strongly believe in the value of face-to-face interaction, which is why we fly all our remotes out to L.A. every 6 weeks.
 The expense of frequent travel weeks is real, but so are the benefits.

 Travel weeks are events everyone on the team—onsite and remote employees alike—looks forward to.
 We work together, get coffee together, and have team dinners.
-Some travel weeks include more structured quarterly or annual planning, goal-setting, and fun team outings (escape rooms, anyone?).
+Some travel weeks include more structured short-term or annual planning, goal-setting, and fun team outings (escape rooms, anyone?).
 It’s an essential opportunity to get to know people in more nuanced ways than over Slack or Zoom.

 Being hybrid remote makes us a stronger company

 We also get the obvious win of having access to a broader and deeper talent pool than the L.A. market alone could offer.
 A hybrid remote culture isn’t just great for hiring, though.
 It has also helped our retention.
 High performers know that leaving L.A. doesn’t necessarily mean leaving Signal Sciences.

 Our employees are happier and more engaged because they’re empowered to adapt their work to their life rather than vice versa.
 For full-time remotes, working from home often satisfies them more than going into an office—for example, to meet family needs.